Decks & Stairs - Residential

 Generally decks that are less than or equal to 10 feet above grade and entirely within the buildable area of the lot may be approved over-the-counter.
 (See Decks on Roofs if your deck/stairs project is on a roof.)
 "Buildable area of the lot" means the area that is not part of the required yards or set backs under the Planning Code and within the applicable height limit.
 (Zoning Administrator Bulletin 5 explains buildable area for Residential Districts.)
 For residences in commercial zoning districts, the rear yard requirement is typically 25 percent of lot depth.
 You can apply the rules of a 25 percent rear yard requirement shown in Zoning Administrator Bulletin 5 to determine yard requirements for residences in commercial districts.)

 The San Francisco Planning Code allows limited projections into yards and setbacks for certain specified extensions of buildings, including certain decks and stairs.
-If your deck is allowed to extend into the yard as an exception under the Code, it will likely need neighborhood notification.
+Decks less than 36" in height (to top of deck surface) are generally permitted on all areas of a lot.
+If your deck is allowed to extend into the yard as an exception under the Code (section 36), it will likely need neighborhood notification.
 If the deck encroaches into a required yard or setback and is not allowed as a specific exception under the Code, you will need to apply for a Variance at a public Variance Hearing.
 Replacement of front entry stairs will normally be approvable over-the-counter by Planning unless the property is historic.
-In that case materials and location of the stairs may be unique and we recommend you may contact the PIC for further information.
+In that case materials and location of the stairs may be unique and we recommend you may contact the PIC Preservation Planner for further information.

-Please note that if you are replacing your deck and it is in the required rear yard, a Variance Application is required.
-There is an exception for stairs that are considered a "necessary form of egress" (i.e. exit) as determined by the San Francisco Building Code (view the code online).
+If you are replacing your deck and stairs (that are not determined to be required egress stairs by DBI) that do not meet the current Planning Code requirement per Section 136 , a Variance Application is required.
+There is an exception for stairs that are considered a "necessary form of egress" (i.e. exit) as determined by the San Francisco Building Code (view the code online) as long as they do not generate the need for the construction of a new 1-hour firewall over 10 feet in height.
 Because these stairs and associated landings are required for safety, they may be replaced, but cannot be enlarged beyond the minimum requirement set forth in the Building Code.

 In addition to the specific requirements of the Planning Code, buildings in Residential districts must conform to the Residential Design Guidelines which insure that the building's scale and architectural character are consistent with the surrounding neighborhood.